Abraxas3d/deviations/help/README.md

 # Transmission Strategy

 High speed morse code.
 Numbers station on licensed band reported to FCC.
 Direction finding points to Eastern Hemisphere, but it's moving around.

+Forbidden City in China is one of the beacons, but the hemisphere bit was deliberately changed.
+You have to use the error correcting code to find out that this beacon is really not in the middle of nowhere in the Western US.